Maddious/RiTA-DiscordBot/README.md

 * Translate to multiple languages at once
 * Automatic translation of channels with option to forward translations to users or separate channels.
 * Supports 100+ languages
+* Send translations using author username and avatar using Webhooks
+* Send files to other channels
+* Cross-server translations (Please Contact Artanis_#2340 regarding this)

 ## <a name=""></a>Usage
-* Cerate your own with the instructions below.
+* Create your own with the instructions below.
 * Write `!translate help` or `!t help` for a list of commands.
+* Enter the command `!t help modules` to get a list of all help commands, these show how to use each command.

 **If you are looking to set up a New Bot then follow the instruction below, If you already have a Heroku Bot Using C-3P0 then Scroll down for instruction on how to migrate your translation settings.**